ExaESM-WP4/Containers-for-Scientific-Computing/05_singularity.md

 Singularity is a container platform that provides,

-* mobility of compute via the single-file SIF container image format
+* mobility of compute via a single-file SIF container image format
   * very natural to migrate, execute, share and archive!
-* a security / permission model that is suitable for shared machines (such as HPC, or a group's workstation)
+* a permission model that is suitable for shared machines (such as HPC, group's workstation, ...)
-  * users execute containers as themselves and don't need / can't get root privileges on the host
+  * users execute containers as themselves and don't need and/or can't get root privileges on the host per default
-* optimization for "integration" rather than "isolation" of containerized software with the host system
+* optimization for "integration" with the host system, rather than "isolation" from the host system
-  * it's very easy to use the host's network and file system (also available GPUs! but that is true also for Docker, actually...)
+  * it's very easy to use the host's network and file system (plus available GPUs! which is also possible with Docker, though)

 ## Docker/Singularity CLI